gheenc/Computational-Methods/pset2/README.md

     return estimated_distinct, normalized_mins, min_hashes, mean_min
 ```
-For loop that applied each wanted base hash.
+I then implemented a for loop that applied each wanted base hash and produced the estimated distinct 15mer count.
 ```python
 hash_counts = [1, 2, 5, 10, 100]
 estimates = []